MechanicalMouse/Psychic-Game/README.md

 # Psychic-Game

-Enter letters to guess which one the computer chose.
+Can you guess the letter?
+Enter letters to guess which one the computer chose!

 Deployed Link: https://mechanicalmouse.github.io/Psychic-Game/